NiccoloPuccinelli/SEM/README.md

 You can run the experiments in three different ways:

+### 1. Automatically, scenario-specific

-1. Through the `./run.sh` command (or `bash run.sh`) you can compute the results that we obtained for each specific scenario.
+Through the `./run.sh` command (or `bash run.sh`) you can compute the results that we obtained for each specific scenario.
 The bash script at this point will ask which scenario to run and whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration, while loading the model and predicting requires 70-80 seconds on average for each scenario).
 Once the two options are set, **SEM** will start and compute the results.
 For each scenario:
 * The reconstruction error graph for the training set (Figure 2 in the paper, that is, normal scenario) will be saved in the [results](results/) folder.
 * The *Failed_requests* index plot of the scenario (Figures 3 and 4 in the paper) will be saved in the [failed_requests](failed_requests/) folder.
 * The final reconstruction error graph for the specific scenario (Figures 3 and 4 in the paper) will be shown in a new window and also saved in the [results](results/) folder.

 (If you encounter problems with permissions on MacOS, try running `chmod +x {filename}` from terminal).

+### 2. Automatically, all scenarios at once

-2. Through the `./run_all.sh` command (or `bash run_all.sh`) you can compute all the results that we obtained for each scenario at once.
+Through the `./run_all.sh` command (or `bash run_all.sh`) you can compute all the results that we obtained for each scenario at once.
 The bash script at this point will ask whether to run the model training again (please note that re-training takes up to 3 hours of computation on our configuration, while loading the model and predicting requires 70-80 seconds on average for each scenario, that is, around 12 minutes in total).
 Once the option is set, **SEM** will start and compute the results.
 For each scenario:
 * The reconstruction error graph for the training set (Figure 2 in the paper, that is, normal scenario) will be saved in the [results](results/) folder.
 * The *Failed_requests* index plots of all the scenarios (Figures 3 and 4 in the paper) will be saved in the [failed_requests](failed_requests/) folder.
 * The final reconstruction error graphs for all the scenarios (Figures 3 and 4 in the paper) will be saved in the [results](results/) folder.

 (If you encounter problems with permissions on MacOS, try running `chmod +x {filename}` from terminal).

+### 3. Manually

-3. By executing the notebooks directly from jupyter, after opening jupyter in the project folder: `jupyter lab`.
+By executing the notebooks directly from jupyter, after opening jupyter in the project folder: `jupyter lab`.